-Even though you have graduated, there are many ways to stay involved with Canterbury.
-Join us for events on campus including Homecoming, Alumni Tailgate, Fall Family Picnic, Alumnus Festivus, Laughing Cavalier, Trivia Night, Graduation and our many arts and sports events.
+There are many ways to stay involved with Canterbury after graduation.
+Join us for events on campus including Homecoming, Alumni Tailgate, Fall Family Picnic, Alumnus Festivus, Laughing Cavalier, Trivia Night, Graduation, and our many arts and sports events.
 Local and regional alumni gatherings happen throughout the year.
 There are also many opportunities to volunteer through the Alumni Association.

 ALUMNI NETWORK - Send an email to the webmaster and we will activate your new Alumni Network Account.

-Canterbury is pleased to announce the 10 new Canterbury Scholars who will attend the High School next fall as freshmen.
-The 34th annual Canterbury Scholar Competition was an opportunity for all area eighth graders to compete for $8,000 ($2,000/year) in merit scholarships.
-Additionally, Cynthia Diaz will come to Canterbury School as a freshman for the 2016-2017 school year through the prestigious Malone Scholars Program.
-Canterbury School was selected in May 2009 by the Malone Family Foundation to receive a $2 million endowment for the funding of educational opportunities for academically talented and motivated students.
+Canterbury is pleased to announce the Canterbury Scholars who will attend the High School next fall as freshmen.
+The 36th annual Canterbury Scholar Competition was an opportunity for all area eighth graders to compete for $8,000 ($2,000/year) merit scholarships.

 The Canterbury HS Speech Team placed 4th overall at the Bishop Dwenger HS meet.
 Nineteen schools competed.
 Nine entries from Canterbury placed.
 Final results: